 - Fleet Owners: In cities like New York where most UberX drivers work for fleet owners (UberX drivers in NYC are required to carry commercial insurance and TLC licensing making it very cost prohibitive to sign up on your own and/or work part time), a handful of fleet owners employ a large number of drivers.

-In over two years of writing this blog, almost every rally or strike that I’ve heard about has been done primarily on Facebook.
+Over the past few years spent writing this blog, almost every rally or strike that I’ve heard about has been done primarily on Facebook.
 Only a few have used a local and grassroots strategy because it’s much more challenging this way.

 You have to have passionate people willing to take time out of their day (and money out of their pocket) to rally drivers around their cause.
 So when I see people comparing Uber to slavery from the comfort of their laptop, I think they’re full of it.
-If they really felt that way, they’d get off their ass and off their computer to organize.
+If they really felt that way, they’d get off their butts and their computers to organize.

 Local vs National